 School Health Record and all medical reports and results are confidential information.
 Do not exhibit the material, copy it, or discuss it with unauthorized personnel.
-Medical records initiated and maintained in the school health clinic and school health services program fall under Family Educational Rights and Privacy Act FERPA (school version of Health Insurance Portability and Accountability Act HIPAA) confidentiality laws.
+Medical records initiated and maintained in the school health clinic and school health services program fall under the Family Educational Rights and Privacy Act (FERPA), the school version of the Health Insurance Portability and Accountability Act (HIPAA) confidentiality laws.
 The Records Department at the school district of Alachua County handles all student records.

 - School nurses do not give out information to unauthorized personnel. - School nurses do not give interviews.
-Each department has official Public Relations (PR) personnel. - Subpoenaed requests for records go through the staff attorney.
-School nurses do not give any records to parent/guardians. - The school nurse does not print or give out medical records at school.
-However, a school nurse may print Skyward Injury Report if parent/guardian requests.
+Each department has official Public Relations (PR) personnel.

+- Subpoenaed records requests from official organizations go through the staff attorney. - A school nurse may print a Skyward Injury Report or Skyward Office Visit note if parent/guardian requests.
+Both are considered a part of the student's educational record, which a parent has the right to request.